-- 4.1 The institution/program must have adequate financial resources to provide instruction and facilities in compliance with this manual and to ensure graduation of each cohort accepted. - 4.2 The program must have resources budgeted on a continuing basis that are sufficient to provide instruction, current technology, equipment, student and academic support in compliance with this manual's standards. - 4.3 The institution must have processes in place to address unexpected expenditures. - 4.4 The Executive Director of the ABFSE must be notified of any unexpected expenditures or revenue short-falls that might impact instruction or compliance with this manual's standards. - 4.5 A program in a multiple-purpose institution must have program level involvement in the budget development process. - 4.6 The institution must employ acceptable accounting practices and must provide the most current audited financial statements.
-Any audit exceptions or advisories that appear in the most recent audit must be reported. - 4.7 Institutions for which ABFSE is the gatekeeper must demonstrate a ratio of current assets to current liabilities that is at least 1:1 for the most recent fiscal year. - 4.8 The financial accounting system for institutions must not be combined with financial affairs of any other organizations. - 4.9 Institutions for whom the ABFSE acts as gatekeeper must maintain copies of all contracts in force since the last comprehensive review.
+- 4.1 The institution/program must have adequate financial resources to provide instruction and facilities in compliance with this manual and to ensure graduation of each cohort accepted. - 4.2 The program must have resources budgeted on a continuing basis that are sufficient to provide instruction, current technology, equipment, student and academic support in compliance with this manual's standards. - 4.3 The institution must employ acceptable accounting practices and must provide the most current audited financial statements.
+Any audit exceptions or advisories that appear in the most recent audit must be reported. - 4.4 A program in a multiple-purpose institution must have program level involvement in the budget development process. - 4.5 Institutions for which ABFSE is the gatekeeper must demonstrate a ratio of current assets to current liabilities that is at least 1:1 for the most recent fiscal year. - 4.6 The institution must have processes in place to address unexpected expenditures. - 4.7 The financial accounting system for institutions must not be combined with financial affairs of any other organizations. - 4.8 The Executive Director of the ABFSE must be notified of any unexpected expenditures or revenue short-falls that might impact instruction or compliance with this manual's standards. - 4.9 Institutions that are not regionally accredited and for whom the ABFSE acts as gatekeeper must maintain copies of all contracts in force since the last comprehensive visit.